albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 - Find a Docker image
 - Create a Docker container (_run Docker image_)

+[//]: # (We were able to start the Quantum Game application without having to worry about anything.
+This Quantum Game application could have been written in Java, Node, or assembly for all we care.
+All we need is to have the Docker image and the rest is handled by Docker.)

 ---

 # What is a Docker image?